Ehryk/ContextMenuTools/README.md

 # Context Menu Tools

-Version: 1.2
+ - Version: 1.2
-Author: Eric Menze
+ - Author: Eric Menze
-Windows 8, Windows 7, Windows Vista, Windows XP
+ - Windows 8, Windows 7, Windows Vista, Windows XP

 These tools add functionality to your context menu.
 They have easy uninstall entries in the Programs Control Panel option.
-They have were written for Windows 8 / 7 / Vista, but will probably work in XP as well (although you may need to install PowerShell manually).
+They have were written for Windows 8 / 7 / Vista, but works in XP as well (you may need to install PowerShell manually).
 Setup explains the multitude of install options, or you can dive right in with the Default Install or SuperUser Install.

 ![Default Install Sections](https://raw2.github.com/Ehryk/ContextMenuTools/master/Images/DefaultInstall.png)